Slavery in New France: Slavery in the Illinois Country

 The Illinois Country was a French colonial settlement situated in the Mississippi Valley.
 Although newcomers to the region, the Illinois were an influential Algonquian group who were heavily engaged in slave trade practices with the French and with indigenous allies.
 Given that their economy primarily revolved around bison hunting, the Illinois tribes required a lot of manpower which they mostly received from slaves.
 Bison was not only a staple diet for the Illinois but was also integrated in their material culture.

 Female slaves were delegated tedious tasks such as processing and drying the meat as well as using bison skins for decorative purposes, clothing, and diplomatic gifts.
 It required wives and female slaves to cooperate and divide the work amongst each other.

 Yet slavery did not only serve economic needs in the Illinois country as it also served cultural purposes.
 For one, the slave trade allowed the Illinois to strengthen its relationship with the French and other indigenous allies.
-They would raid and take captives from their enemies, namely the Foxes, and offer them as gifts to the French.
+They would raid and take captives from their enemies, namely the Meskwaki, and offer them as gifts to the French.
 The trading of slaves was a ritualized performance that reinforced kinship alliance between the French and the Illinois.
 The French, in turn, accepted the slaves and baptized them—stripping them of their ethnic and cultural identity in an effort to Christianize them.
 Not surprisingly, the taking of captives often led to violent retaliations, namely from the Foxes.
 Longstanding animosity between the Illinois and the Foxes placed the French in a compromising position.
 While the French were eager to move westward and trade with the Foxes, they needed to consider their kinship alliance with the Illinois and other indigenous groups in the Great Lakes region.
 To demand the Illinois to relinquish their captives to the Foxes was to offend them but to ask the Foxes to seek new captives in distant regions was to doubly offend the Illinois since it threatens their position as trusted middlemen to the French.
 Moreover, the French were reluctant to stop the Illinois from taking captives seeing as they benefited from the Fox slave trade.
 Thus, inasmuch as the slave trade strengthened alliances between the Illinois and the French, it also soured relationships which led to intermittent retaliatory campaigns.

 The French introduced legalized slavery of Africans under the Code Noir in New France.
 After the port of New Orleans was founded in 1718 with access to the plantation colonies of the Caribbean, French colonists imported increased numbers of African slaves to the Illinois Country for use as mining or agricultural laborers.
 By the mid-eighteenth century, slaves accounted for as many as a third of the limited population in that rural area.